 What is the Adirondack Park and what can you do there?

-Adirondack Park — 6 million acres in northern New York, protected by a “forever wild” clause in the New York State Constitution since 1894 — is the largest park in the contiguous United States, larger than Yellowstone, Everglades, Glacier, and Grand Canyon national parks combined.
-The 46 High Peaks (summits above 4,000 feet) range from the summit of Mount Marcy (5,343 feet, New York’s highest point) to remote peaks accessible only by multi-day expeditions.
-The 3,000 lakes, 30,000 miles of rivers and streams, and 1,200 miles of designated canoe routes provide a paddling environment of extraordinary scope.
+Adirondack Park — 6 million acres in northern New York, protected by a “forever wild” clause in the New York State Constitution since 1894 — is the largest publicly protected area in the contiguous United States, larger than Yellowstone, Everglades, Glacier, and Grand Canyon national parks combined.
+The 46 High Peaks (summits above 4,000 feet) range from the summit of Mount Marcy (5,343 feet, New York’s highest point) to remote peaks reachable only by multi-day expeditions.
+The 3,000 lakes, 30,000 miles of rivers and streams, and 1,200 miles of designated canoe routes make for paddling of extraordinary scope.
 The Northern Forest Canoe Trail passes through the Adirondacks on its 740-mile route from Old Forge, New York to Fort Kent, Maine.
 Lake Placid hosted the 1932 and 1980 Winter Olympics.

 What is the Hudson Valley and what makes it worth visiting?

-The Hudson Valley — the 150-mile corridor of the Hudson River from New York City north to the Capital Region — has become one of the most significant farm-to-table food destinations in the northeastern United States over the past two decades, driven by the proximity of the New York City restaurant market.
-The Dia Beacon contemporary art museum, Storm King Art Center (a 500-acre sculpture park in the Hudson Highlands), and the Bannerman’s Island Arsenal are exceptional art experiences.
-Four major historic estates — the Vanderbilt Mansion, Springwood (FDR’s birthplace and home), Clermont, and Olana (the Frederic Church Hudson River School painter’s home) — provide outstanding historic house museums.
-The Catskill Mountains west of the Hudson provide hiking (98 peaks above 3,500 feet), skiing (Hunter Mountain, Windham, and Belleayre), and preserved small towns.
+The Hudson Valley — the 150-mile corridor of the Hudson River from New York City north to the Capital Region — has become one of the most significant farm-to-table food destinations in the northeastern United States, a reputation built across two decades and fed by the proximity of the New York City restaurant market.
+Dia Beacon, Storm King Art Center (a 500-acre sculpture park in the Hudson Highlands), and Bannerman’s Island Arsenal are exceptional art experiences.
+Four major historic estates — the Vanderbilt Mansion, Springwood (FDR’s birthplace and home), Clermont, and Olana (Hudson River School painter Frederic Church’s home) — rank among the finest historic house museums in the state.
+West of the Hudson, the Catskills offer hiking (98 peaks above 3,000 feet, 35 of them above 3,500 feet on the Catskill 3500 Club list), skiing (Hunter, Windham, and Belleayre), and preserved small towns.

 What are the Finger Lakes and what wine can you find there?

-The Finger Lakes region — eleven narrow lakes in central New York carved by glacial action from north-south stream valleys — has developed one of the most recognised American wine regions of the past 40 years.
+The Finger Lakes region — eleven narrow lakes in central New York carved by glacial action from north-south stream valleys — has grown into one of the most respected American wine regions to emerge over the last four decades.
 The Rieslings produced on Seneca Lake’s hillside vineyards compete with German counterparts in international competitions.
 Finger Lakes Pinot Noirs and Cabernet Francs have received significant critical attention.
-Watkins Glen State Park at the south end of Seneca Lake contains a 1.5-mile gorge trail through 19 waterfalls.
-Taughannock Falls State Park on Cayuga Lake west of Ithaca preserves the Taughannock Falls — at 215 feet, the highest single-drop waterfall east of the Rocky Mountains.
-Cornell University and Ithaca College make the Ithaca area at the south end of Cayuga Lake the most culturally complete small city in the region.
+Watkins Glen State Park at the south end of Seneca Lake sends a 1.5-mile gorge trail past 19 waterfalls.
+Taughannock Falls State Park on Cayuga Lake west of Ithaca guards the Taughannock Falls — at 215 feet, the tallest single-drop waterfall east of the Rocky Mountains.
+Ithaca, home to Cornell University and Ithaca College, is the most culturally complete small city in the region.

 What is Niagara Falls and how do you experience it?

-Niagara Falls — three waterfalls (American Falls, Bridal Veil Falls, and Horseshoe Falls straddling the US-Canada border) — constitutes the most powerful waterfall in North America by flow rate, at approximately 6 million cubic feet of water per minute over the combined crestline.
-Niagara Falls State Park is the oldest state park in the United States, established 1885.
-The Maid of the Mist boat tour (running since 1846) and the Prospect Point Observation Tower provide different perspectives on the falls.
-Buffalo, 22 miles from the falls, has undergone a genuine cultural renaissance — the Buffalo AKG Art Museum (renovated and expanded in 2023) has one of the finest collections of postwar and contemporary art outside New York City, and the Elmwood Village food and bar scene is one of the Northeast’s most interesting.
+Niagara Falls — three waterfalls (American Falls, Bridal Veil Falls, and Horseshoe Falls straddling the US–Canada border) — is the most powerful waterfall in North America by flow rate, moving roughly 6 million cubic feet of water per minute over the combined crestline.
+Niagara Falls State Park is the oldest state park in the United States, established in 1885.
+The Maid of the Mist boat tour (running since 1846) and the Prospect Point Observation Tower offer different perspectives on the falls.
+Buffalo, 22 miles away, has undergone a real revival — the Buffalo AKG Art Museum (reopened in 2023 after a major expansion) holds one of the finest collections of postwar and contemporary art outside New York City, and the Elmwood Village food and bar scene is one of the Northeast’s most interesting.